Study Abroad

 Dornbirn, Austria

-The coursework, conducted in English and taught by a global team of faculty, focuses on international business and management.
+The coursework, conducted in English and taught by a global team of faculty, includes international business and management, computer science, and social work.
 You’ll take classes with Austrian and international students.
 The university also offers a German language course.
 There is a residence hall for international students.

 “We have many different professors from different parts of the world teaching our classes, which gives us different world perspectives we wouldn’t get otherwise.
 There are 60 international students here this semester, not including the local Austrian students, and we all work very closely together in groups regularly, and they, too, bring many different perspectives to the table.” – Austin Jones ’10 (Management)

-For more information, please visit the FH Vorarlberg University of Applied Sciences website.
+For more information, please visit the FHV University of Applied Sciences website.

 Hannam University